Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   <li>[error], [warning], [info], [debug], [verbose]</li>
 </ul>
 <p>
-  <span>If there are the same amount of log levels available but with different names then the closest ones available for the platform should be picked.</span>
+  If there are the same amount of log levels available but with different names then the closest ones available for the platform should be picked.
 </p>
 <p>
-  <span>If there are less than 5 log levels available then multiple ones should be printed in the same log level and the appropriate tag in square brackets should be printed at the start.</span>
+  If there are less than 5 log levels available then multiple ones should be printed in the same log level and the appropriate tag in square brackets should be printed at the start.
 </p>
 <p>
-  <span>For example, if there are only 3 levels "error", "info", "debug".
-"Error" and "Warning" would be printed in the error "channel" and "debug" and "verbose" would be printed in the "debug" channel".</span>
+  For example, if there are only 3 levels "error", "info", "debug".
+"Error" and "Warning" would be printed in the error "channel" and "debug" and "verbose" would be printed in the "debug" channel".
 </p>
 <pre><span>E: [Error] [Countly] [ModuleName] functionName, Countly issue bla bla<br>E: [Warning] [Countly] [ModuleName] functionName, You are trying to use this feature in a deprecated way</span></pre>
 <p>